 4. Chinese Evergreen & Dumbcane

-With variegated and leathery leaves having a silvery pattern, the dumb cane and Chinese evergreen plant can be grown in water.
+With variegated and leathery leaves having a silvery pattern, the dumb cane and Chinese evergreen plants can be grown in water.
 You can easily propagate the cuttings in a transparent vase filled with small aquarium rocks.
-After a few months, once the roots appear and become bigger, transfer them in the soil.

 5. Spider Plant